lambda-feedback/chatGPT/README.md

-# Evaluation Function Template Repository
+# Evaluation Function using ChatGPT

 This template repository contains the boilerplate code needed in order to create an AWS Lambda function that can be written by any tutor to grade a response area in any way they like.